Corruption-Aware Training of Latent Video Diffusion Models for Robust Text-to-Video Generation: Introduction

-To address this, we propose two novel, low-rank perturbation techniques: \textit{Batch-Centered Noise Injection (BCNI)} and \textit{Spectrum-Aware Contextual Noise (SACN)}.
-BCNI perturbs embeddings along their deviation from the batch mean, acting as a Mahalanobis-scaled regularizer that increases conditional entropy only along semantically meaningful axes~\cite{NIPS2015_81c8727c, xu-etal-2020-differentially, NEURIPS2022_70fa5df8, pmlr-v32-lim14, pmlr-v80-pang18a}.
+This paper presents \textbf{CAT-LVDM}, a corruption-aware training framework for LVDMs, showing that structured perturbations tailored to video-specific fragilities can substantially improve robustness and coherence under noisy, real-world conditions.
+Specifically, we find that existing corruption strategies from image diffusion collapse in video settings, where conditioning noise compounds across time.
+To address this, we propose two low-rank perturbation techniques: \textit{Batch-Centered Noise Injection (BCNI)} and \textit{Spectrum-Aware Contextual Noise (SACN)}.
+BCNI perturbs embeddings along their deviation from the batch mean, acting as a Mahalanobis-scaled regularizer that increases conditional entropy only along semantically meaningful axes~\citep{NIPS2015_81c8727c, xu-etal-2020-differentially}.
 SACN injects noise along dominant spectral modes, targeting low-frequency, globally coherent semantics.
-Both methods enforce Lipschitz continuity and reduce denoising error bounds~\cite{10.5555/3618408.3618595, yang2024lipschitz, NEURIPS2022_cf10920a, liang2024unravelingsmoothnesspropertiesdiffusion, mooney2025global}, yielding better results as visualized in Figure~\ref{fig:overview_image}.
-Unlike Conditional Embedding Perturbation (CEP)~\cite{NEURIPS2024_e45c8d05}, which assumes static conditioning noise, our structured corruptions preserve temporal fidelity by aligning perturbations with batch semantics (BCNI) or spectral dynamics (SACN).
+Both methods enforce Lipschitz continuity and reduce denoising error bounds~\citep{10.5555/3618408.3618595, yang2024lipschitz}, yielding better results as visualized in Figure~\ref{fig:overview_image}(a).

+Unlike prior image corruption SOTA methods (Gaussian, Uniform)~\citep{NEURIPS2024_e45c8d05} which inject static conditioning noise and often distort temporal coherence, our structured corruptions maintain fidelity by aligning perturbations with batch semantics (BCNI) or spectral dynamics (SACN).
+Notably, these lightweight strategies achieve lower FVD than much larger diffusion baselines such as LaVie~\citep{Wang2024} and DEMO~\citep{NEURIPS2024_81f19c0e}, despite those models using 3B parameters and training on over five times more data (10M videos) as depicted in Figure~\ref{fig:overview_image}(b) and (c).
+While our primary focus is on diffusion, we later verify that CAT’s operator view also transfers to autoregressive generation\citep{deng2025autoregressive} and multimodal video understanding\citep{11094578}, confirming its scalability beyond the diffusion setting.
 Together, BCNI and SACN reduce semantic drift, amplify conditioning diversity, and yield sharper motion and temporal consistency across diverse dataset regimes.
 Theoretically, we show that these methods shrink 2-Wasserstein distances to the real data manifold in a directionally aligned way, establishing a new, dataset-sensitive paradigm for robust LVDM training under imperfect multimodal supervision.